pyrevitlabs/pyRevit/README.md

 The setup program clones these two branches into your machine at installation.

-- `master` : Master branch holds the main published repository.
-(It's currently empty but will hold the library scripts for final release of version 3.)
-It also includes this Readme file that provides a link to the [pyRevit blog](http://eirannejad.github.io/pyRevit/).

 ## License

 This package is licensed under  GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.